mcgridles/CarND-Advanced-Lane-Lines/README.md

 Overview
 ---
 The goal of this project is to write a software pipeline to identify the lane boundaries in a video.

-The pipeline uses standard computer vision techniques to correct distortion in the video, perform perspective transformations, apply color and gradient thresholding, and identify the lane lines.
-Check out [my writeup](writeup.md) to learn more about my process and see how it works.
+The pipeline uses standard computer vision techniques to correct distortion in the video, perform perspective transformations to get a bird's eye view of the lane.
+Then, Sobel edge detection is combined with color thresholding, to identify which pixels belong to the lane lines.
+A polynomial equation is fit to these lines and a polygon is drawn to cover the lane.
+Finally, the image is warped back to its original perspective.

+Check out [my writeup](writeup.md) to learn more about my process and how it works.

 Dependencies
 ---